 Kappa of Ohio

 The College of Wooster’s chapter, Kappa of Ohio, was installed in April of 1926.
-Our chapter is honored that Niall W. Slater, a 1976 alumnus of The College of Wooster, served as the National President of Phi Beta Kappa from 2003-2006.
+Our chapter is honored that Niall W. Slater, a 1976 alumnus of The College of Wooster, served as the President of the national Phi Beta Kappa Society from 2003-2006.

 For more information see the Kappa of Ohio page or contact any Kappa of Ohio Officer.